Zaita

 Zaita (زيتا) is a municipality in the Sidon District of the South Governorate in Lebanon.
 It is located 55 km from Beirut.

 History

+The place name ends with a long vowel -ā, typically reflecting the Aramaic absolute state, a morphological feature widely attested in Palestinian toponyms.

 In 1875 Victor Guérin traveled in the region, and he "reached Zeita, a village that crowns a high hill and whose name seems ancient.
 Its population is 200, all Métualis."

 Demographics

 In 2014, Muslims made up 99.31% of registered voters in Zaita.
 96.53% of the voters were Shiite Muslims.